 Weather Delays

-Newark Airport sees more than its fair share of flight cancellations due to bad weather (summer thunderstorms and winter snow), but this means they are more prepared than other airports.
+Newark Airport sees more than its fair share of flight cancellations due to bad weather (summer thunderstorms and winter snow), but they are generally more prepared than other airports.
 When mass cancellations happen at Newark Airport, cots are available for stranded passengers who opt against getting a hotel room.
-To find them, ask an airline or airport employee (look for the red coats) or use a courtesy phone to reach someone who has access to this information.
+To find them, ask an airline or airport employee (look for the red coats) or use a courtesy phone to reach someone with access to this information.

-Please note that these cots cannot be reserved in advance and they are not available except for mass cancellations.
+Just so you know, these cots cannot be reserved in advance and are unavailable except for mass cancellations.
 That means you cannot access them simply because you chose to stay the night in the airport instead of getting a hotel room.

 Hotels